Asian shares mixed; election results buoy India, Australia

 Continue Reading Below

-Japan's Nikkei 225 index edged up 0.3% to 21,343.09 after the government reported Monday that the economy grew at a better-than-expected 2.1% annual pace in January-March.

-In Australia, the S&P ASX 200 rose 1.7% to 6,471.80, boosted by a shock election victory for Prime Minister Scott Morrison.
-His conservative government looked set to form a majority government, leaving bewildered voters wondering how they were taken by surprise since the opposition Labor Party had been expected to win.
+In Australia, the S&P ASX 200 rose 1.7% to 6,476.10, boosted by a shock election victory for Prime Minister Scott Morrison.
+His conservative, pro-business government looked set to form a majority government, leaving bewildered voters wondering how they were taken by surprise since the opposition Labor Party had been expected to win.

 Voting in India's election, which lasted more than five weeks, ended with exit polls predicting Prime Minister Narendra Modi's Hindu nationalist party and its allies will win another five years in office.